dkilcy/saltstack-base/README.md

 systemctl disable iptables.service
 ```

-5. Reboot to implement the change and log back in using MATE.
+5. Reboot to implement the change: `reboot`
+6. Log back in using MATE as devops user.
+Open a terminal window.
+6. Verify that SELinux and iptables are disabled.
  ```bash
 [devops@workstation1 ~]$ sudo su -
 Last login: Tue Feb 17 19:56:47 EST 2015 on pts/0